seregazhuk/seregazhuk.github.io_old/_posts/2016-04-19-php-interface-abstract-class.md

 {% endhighlight %}

 ## Summary
-With the abstract class with define a new data type in our langauage, which has it's own *interface*.
-In child classes we may override this interface or implement new specializations.
+With the abstract class with define a new data type in our language, which has its own *interface*.
+In child classes, we may override this interface or implement new specializations.
-Abstract classes may be usefull when we need to declare *a new data type with it's own logic implementation*.
+Abstract classes may be useful when we need to declare *a new data type with its own logic implementation*.

 The interface provides only a public declaration of the methods.
-It is a guarantee for the client code that will iteract with the objects that implement this interface.
+It is a guarantee for the client code that will interact with the objects that implement this interface.
 The client code doesn't care about an object's class, it's private or protected methods.
 We may use interfaces when we *don't care about the concrete logic implementation* and our client code only needs a special functionality, for example in dependency injection.